 - In 2008, pledges at UNR‘s Alpha Tau Omega fraternity had their buttocks branded.2

-- In 2010, a softball coach from South Tahoe allegedly forced players who had struck out to drink soda out of a shoe.3
+- In 2010, a softball coach school employee from South Tahoe allegedly forced players who had struck out to drink soda out of a shoe.3

 - In 2011, five wrestlers from Churchill County High School were accused of stripping a teammate, locking him outside of his hotel room, and then urinating on him.4